-Details of the remuneration of Executives, prepared in accordance with statutory obligations and accounting standards, are set out in table 18 on page 32 of this Report.
+Details of the remuneration of Executives, prepared in accordance with statutory obligations and accounting standards, are set out in table 18 of this Report.
 However, the Board recognises that the statutory tables do not provide a clear indication of the actual value of remuneration earned by the Executives during the year.